All Products

 dynamicWeight: AvailableReplicas

-2. Run the following command to check the application distribution status:
+2. Check the application distribution status:

 kubectl amc get deploy web-demo -M